Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Marco Aguiar about 1 month ago
+Marco Aguiar 3 months ago

 This ordinance is nothing short of a ruse by the City of Fresno to displace and penalize the most vulnerable members of our community.
 Even worse they do so while violating the very liberties and rights they are entitled to as citizens because it is clear that the ends justifies the means to our City representatives.
 If our representatives truly wanted to solve the issue of homelessness they would dedicate resources to addressing the cause, not the symptom.